Canadian Senate expenses scandal: Constitutional context

-Primary Residence
+Primary residence

 Senators are expected to remain members of the region which they represent and to continue public duties there, as well as attending to Senate business in Ottawa.
-Senators whose primary residence is more than 100 kilometers from Ottawa are entitled to claim living expenses (accommodation and per diems) while in Ottawa on Senate business, and travel costs to commute between Ottawa and their primary residence.
+Senators whose primary residence is more than 100 kilometres from Ottawa are entitled to claim living expenses (accommodation and per diems) while in Ottawa on Senate business, and travel costs to commute between Ottawa and their primary residence.
 The Ottawa location must be the senator's secondary residence for this entitlement to arise.
 Senators must make an annual declaration of primary and secondary residence, and keep it updated.

 Deloitte LLP was the audit firm hired by the Senate to investigate the expense claims of Brazeau, Duffy, Harb, and Wallin.
-The review periods of the Deloitte audits were: April 1, 2011 to September 30, 2012, for Brazeau, Duffy, and Harb, and for Wallin the review period was January 1, 2009 to September 30, 2012.
+The review periods of the Deloitte audits were: April 1, 2011 to September 30, 2012, for Brazeau, Duffy, and Harb, and for Wallin, the review period was January 1, 2009 to September 30, 2012.

 During the Deloitte review periods, the Senate regulations and guidelines did not contain criteria for determining which location was a senator's primary residence.
 Terms used without being clearly defined were: primary residence, secondary residence, NCR residence, and provincial residence.

 The maximum living expenses claimable were $20,000, which increased to $22,000 under the Senate's June 5, 2012 Travel Policy.

 The only definition of primary residence in the documents reviewed by Deloitte was in the Senator's Travel Policy that was effective June 5, 2012.
 That policy defined primary residence as "the residence identified by the senator as his/her main residence and is situated in the province or territory represented by the senator."

-On December 6, 2012, the Senate Steering Committee asked Senate Administration to assess whether the declarations of primary residence of all senators was sufficiently supported by documentation.
+On December 6, 2012, the Senate Steering Committee asked Senate Administration to assess whether the declarations of primary residence of all senators were sufficiently supported by documentation.
 Senators were asked to provide: 1. driver's license, 2. provincial health card, 3. provincial income tax return; and 4. signed statement of voting location.
 Deloitte referred to these as "indicators" of primary residence.

 On February 28, 2013, the committee reported that it was satisfied with the documentation provided and no further senators were to be referred for external review.

 The Senator's Travel Policy was reviewed to "comply with primary residence declarations" and a report was made on May 9, 2013.
 Among the recommendations was that the following be deleted from the Senate Rules: "Senators act on their personal honour and Senators are presumed to have acted honourably in carrying out their administrative functions unless and until the Senate or the Internal Economy Committee determines otherwise."
 The definitions of National Capital accommodation and provincial residence were changed, but no reference was made to changing the definition of primary residence.